tursics/maturity-report/README.md

 4. Convert all Excel files to csv file and save them in folder `/2024/2-csv-files`.

   - If available, save the 4 pages of questionnaire Excel file to 4 csv files
   - in 2024 the 1 page Excel file was changed to a 4 page Excel file.
-Convert all pages to csv file
+Convert all pages to csv files

-5. Open all csv files, improve the files and save the results in folder `/2023/3-simplified`
+5. Open all csv files, improve the files and save the results in folder `/2024/3-simplified` with the name like `AL_ODM_2024.csv`

+  - if you have multiple files for one country concatenate them (e.g. in simple text editor)
   - fill in the first column with valid values.
 No cell may remain empty
   - remove duplicate heading lines
   - remove subtotal rows
   - remove table (a table in a table!) with HVD
   - remove columns "Question" and "Guide to Answering"

-6. Duplicate all exisiting csv and append ISO code of choosen language like `/2023/3-simplified/AL_ODM_2023_de.csv`
+6. Duplicate all exisiting csv and append ISO code of choosen language like `/2024/3-simplified/AL_ODM_2024_de.csv`

 - remove column "Score"
 - translate all cells